 Decrease Supply | Low | Mature |

-ECC rating of the market, assessed on the 31st March 2023
+ECC rating of the market, assessed on 31st March 2024.

 - Since COVID there has been a 9% reduction in ECC funded care home placements in Older People Residential and Nursing Care Homes.

-- 60 residential and nursing care homes have less than 80% occupancy
+- 60 residential and nursing care homes have less than 80% occupancy.

 - ECC has committed to review placement prices on an annual basis.
 Please see the Older People Residential and Nursing uplift page